Women’s Counselling Services

 Stopping The Violence Women’s Counselling

 What we offer:

 If you are still living with an abusive partner, or if you have been recently assaulted, we have short-term crisis counselling available.
 We focus on safety planning and emotional stabilization.
 Depending on the number of requests, there may be a brief waiting period before your first appointment.

-The Counselling program offers various psycho-educational groups throughout the year.
+The Group Counselling program offers various psycho-educational groups throughout the year.
 There may or may not be a wait-list for a specific group, depending which groups have recently been offered.

-How to access Women’s Counselling Services
+How to Access Counselling Services

 Contact the intake counsellor at 604-306-6798 to request an intake appointment.
 Every effort is made to return intake messages within 2 business days, and to schedule intake appointments within two weeks of first contact.

 The STV program continues to provide services following safety protocols as directed by public health.
 Individual counselling sessions are being offered in-person at the administrative office, and by telehealth videoconferencing / telephone.
 Group counselling sessions are primarily offered by telehealth, but may be offered in person as allowed by public health.

 Practicum with the Stopping The Violence Women’s Counselling Program.

 The STV Women’s Counselling Program accepts practicum students who are currently pursuing an MA in Counselling or Clinical Psychology, or MSW in Clinical Social Work.